jrpotter/notebook/notes/computability/regular_language.md

 %%ANKI
 Basic
-What misnomer exists when describing backreferences in regex libraries?
+Why is it a misnomer to describe backreferences with respect to regexes?
 Back: Expressions with backreferences are not regular expressions in the theoretical sense.
 Reference: Cox, Russ.
 “Regular Expression Matching Can Be Simple And Fast.”
 Accessed November 8, 2025. [https://swtch.com/~rsc/regexp/regexp1.html](https://swtch.com/~rsc/regexp/regexp1.html).
 <!--ID: 1762663048457-->